-The Record of Decision (ROD) for the NPR-A Integrated Activity Plan was signed by Secretary of the Interior Ken Salazar on February 21, 2013.
+The Record of Decision (ROD) for the NPR-A was signed by Secretary of the Interior Ken Salazar on February 21, 2013.
 The tracts being offered in this sale are subject to stipulations and best management practices established by the ROD.
-Tracts in the Colville River Special Management Area are also subject to the Colville River Special Area (CRSA) protection measures established by the Decision Record for the Colville River Special Area Management Plan (CRSAMP).
-The tracts offered are listed in Exhibit B. Stipulations and BMPs are in Exhibit C. Protection measures applicable to the CRSA are in Exhibit D. Tracts affected by the site-specific K stipulations and CRSA protection measures, are identified in the tract descriptions in Exhibit B and by reference designation, such as "K-1(a), Protections 1 thru 9".
-Tracts listed in Exhibit B are based on the BLM's current mapping.
-Stipulations and CRSA protection measures apply to all affected leases as appropriate based upon mapping current at the time of application for BLM authorization for post-leasing activity.
+Tracts in the Colville River Special Management Area are subject to the Colville River Special Area (CRSA) protection measures established by the Decision Record for the Colville River Special Area Management Plan (CRSAMP).
+The tracts offered are listed in Exhibit B. Stipulations and BMPs are in Exhibit C. Protection measures applicable to the CRSA are in Exhibit D. Tracts affected by the site-specific K stipulations and protection measures, applicable to the CRSA are identified in the tract descriptions in Exhibit B and by reference designation, such as "K-1(a), Protections 1 thru 9".
+Exhibit B is based on the BLM's current mapping.
+Stipulations and CRSA protection measures apply to all leases as appropriate based upon mapping current at the time of application for BLM authorization for post-leasing activity.